 The phrase “read ’em and weep” is often said in poker when someone has a winning hand, as the others “weep” over their loss.
 This expression can also refer to things that cause distress to others.

-Afterwards, I woke up and realized it was all a dream.
+It was then I woke up and realized it was all just a bad dream.

 Read ‘Em And Weep – Its Origin